 Students of the Dutch bachelor’s programme, see Toetsende Statistiek

-This course builds on the Introduction to Research Methods and Statistics course, and presupposes the knowledge and skills taught there.
+This course builds on the Introduction to Methodology and Statistics, and presupposes the knowledge and skills taught there.

 In this course the students’ knowledge of probability theory is refreshed and applied to the statistical tests most frequently used in psychology.
 The aim is for students to understand the following concepts: sampling distribution; statistical reliability; hypothesis testing; the principles and procedures for the various significance tests.
 Students learn to select and perform the appropriate test in a given situation.

 Students will acquire an understanding of the concepts of sampling distribution, statistical reliability and hypothesis testing, as well as the principles and procedures of the various tests of significance.